volnier/moriyaShrineDownloader/README.md

 # moriyaShrineDownloader
-moriyaShrineDownloader - a tool to help you download games from the Moriya Shrine website without waiting.
+~~moriyaShrineDownloader - a tool to help you download games from the Moriya Shrine website without waiting.~~ actually there's no point in using this since moriya shrine got a dmca takedown

 Dependencies: [Requests](https://docs.python-requests.org/en/latest/).